jonashackt/crossplane-aws-azure/README.md

 ### Craft a Composition to manage our needed cloud resources

-The main work in crossplane has to be done crafting the Compositions.
+The main work in Crossplane has to be done crafting the Compositions.
 This is because they interact with the infrastructure primitives the cloud provider APIs provide.

 Detailled docs to many of the possible manifest configurations can be found here https://crossplane.io/docs/v1.8/reference/composition.html#compositions